cdevaneprugh/hpg-home/README.md

 `$ ./case.submit`

 For the ECT tests I may have to scancel the tests as they automatically get submitted.
 Then I can adjust the number of nodes and resubmit.

+36. I reran ect experiments by adding the --ns option and not automatically submitting the tests.
+This allowed me to adjust the number of tasks and nodes used so it would match our QOS.
+Everything got ran on the burst QOS.
+I ended up running tests for intel and gnu compilers.

+See the ect_notes for more info.

+37. Now that all the tests are ran I need to figure out how to validate it.
+The cesm website times out.
+There might be a way to do this locally.

+I'll check to see if I can find a better internet connection to upload the files.
+Maybe through hipergator and sftp?